Cheeger inequalities on simplicial complexes: Cheeger-type inequalities for -Laplacians on simplicial complexes

 \section{Cheeger-type inequalities for $p$-Laplacians on simplicial complexes}

-In this section, we want to study the nonlinear eigenvalue problems for the $p$-Laplacians introduced in Section \ref{plap} on simplicial complexes.
+In this section, we shall study the nonlinear eigenvalue problems for the $p$-Laplacians on simplicial complexes introduced in Section \ref{plap}.
 Importantly, this will provide a perspective to unify some Cheeger-type inequalities.

 According to the main theorem in \cite{TZ22+}, the spectral duality that we had used for the $2$-Laplacian now becomes \begin{pro} The nonzero eigenvalues of the up $p$-Laplacians are in one-to-one correspondence with those of the down $p^*$-Laplacians: